Personal Favourites /

 ‘E.M.I.’ – The Sex Pistols (Steve Jones).

-'Killing In The Name' - Rage Against The Machine (Tom Morello).
+'Killing In The Name' - Rage Against the Machine (Tom Morello).

 ‘Now I’m Here’ – Queen (Brian May).